CASSON-LAB/loadAxitivtyCWAformatDataInPythonOnWindows/README.md

 Some of the flags for garbage collection have been removed.
 This is fine for a single user Windows environment.
 If running on a shared Windows server or HPC you might need to look into re-enabling these or it will swamp the system with multiple treads and whoever else is on the server may not be happy!

 ## How to cite
 If you use this code please do cite it.
-To do this please use DOI: TBC.
+To do this please use DOI: 10.48420/13567541.